phalcon/documentation/docs/routing.md

 $route = $router->getMatchedRoute();
 ```
 In the above example, we first create a router object.
-We can have some code after that, such as defining services, routes etc. We then take the `_url` element from the `$_GET` superglobal and after that we can get the controller name or the action name or even get back the matched route.
+We can have some code after that, such as defining services, routes, etc. We then take the `_url` element from the `$_GET` superglobal and after that, we can get the controller name or the action name or even get back the matched route.

 ## Naming Routes
 Each route that is added to the router is stored internally as a [Phalcon\Mvc\Router\Route][mvc-router-route] object.
 That class encapsulates all the details of each route.
 For instance, we can give a name to a path to identify it uniquely in our application.
 This is especially useful if you want to create URLs from it.